Prospect research is an important tool for higher ed offices. Follow this guide to learn how it can support your fundraising efforts.

-Donations are essential for keeping colleges and universities afloat.
-From funding the expansion of a building to supporting the launch of a new program, alumni giving and other forms of higher ed fundraising will help your institution thrive now and in the future.
+Donations are essential for keeping nonprofits and higher education institutions afloat.
+From funding a building expansion to supporting the launch of a new program, strategic fundraising will help your organization thrive now and in the future.
 But to be successful, you need to know who to solicit support from.
 That’s where prospect research comes into play.

 FAQs About Prospect Research